Izenda7Series/docs/ref/api_copy_console.rst

      - Returns a distinct list of connections from selected tenant, reports, templates and dashboards.
    * - `POST copyManagement/console/validate/dataconsistent`_
      - Validates for consistency between source and destination, for example database server types, database mappings and data models.
+   * - `POST copyManagement/console/validate/listusingfield`_
+     - Returns a list of all using fields in source.
    * - `POST copyManagement/console/validate/source`_
      - Validates that ids of source tenant, reports, templates and dashboards are correct.
    * - `POST copyManagement/console/validate/destination`_